 In summary, therefore, during the Apollo 11 moonwalk 52 photographs out of 123 belong to panoramic sequences that were taken in quick bursts, without moving and refocusing between shots.

-The same applies to the other moonwalks, in which the astronauts took many panoramic sets and also took several stereo pairs, i.e., two photographs taken almost simultaneously from two slightly different viewpoints, which can be combined to produce 3D images.
+The same applies to the other moonwalks, in which the astronauts took many panoramic sets (Figure 5.23-5 is an example from Apollo 16) and also took several stereo pairs, i.e., two photographs taken almost simultaneously from two slightly different viewpoints, which can be combined to produce 3D images.

 Once all the facts are on the table, it’s no longer surprising that the astronauts took so many photographs.
 What is surprising, instead, is that Jack White, who claims to have researched the Apollo missions thoroughly before making his allegations of fraud, has failed to consider this simple explanation, which is extensively documented and is self-evident from the photographs themselves.